The Kiji project is organized as a framework consisting of multiple modules.

 This concludes the quickstart guide.
 If you’re done, you can shut down the cluster by issuing the command:

 To get started using Kiji, consult the phonebook tutorial.
 The phonebook tutorial shows how to write programs that store, access, and analyze data in Kiji tables.

 Once you are familiar with the fundamental operations on Kiji table, you can move on to learning how to use KijiExpress with the music recommendation tutorial.

 Training & Services

-WibiData offers public training courses for data scientists and developers with Java experience.
+WibiData periodically offers public training courses for data scientists and developers with Java experience.
 Prior experience with Hadoop and HBase is helpful but not necessary.
-Our upcoming trainings will be in Redwood City, CA on April 30th, and Chicago, IL on May 13th.
-If you have questions regarding training, contact email@example.com.
-If you are interested in consulting or private training around developing applications on HBase and Hadoop, please contact firstname.lastname@example.org.
+If you have questions regarding training, or are interested in consulting & private training around developing applications on HBase and Hadoop, please contact email@example.com.